How to Run a D&D® Therapy Group

 - Support for your unique experience and setting

-Reach out Here if you Have Questions About the Fall 2023 Cohort (September 15 – November 17).
+Reach out Here if you Have Questions About the Spring 2024 Cohort (March 15-May 17).

 1st Half of the Training (Weeks 1-5) will be a mix of didactic and experiential learning.
 We will cover all of the steps of running a D&D® Therapy Group.
 Participants will also be able to see demonstrations from the instructor on various protocols and running encounters.